-(see Fig. 1, insert).
+Notably, the effects of CAPA injection on chill coma recovery time (CCRT) were similar whether flies were injected early or late in the cold stress (see Figure 1, insert).
 Recovery from chill coma has been suggested to be dependent on the degree to which an insect has lost ion balance in the cold (dependent on the temperature and duration of cold stress), as well as the rate of ion and water homeostasis recovery following rewarming (MacMillan et al., 2012; Overgaard and MacMillan, 2017).
 If this is the case, our current result implies that the effects of CAPA peptide on ion and water balance are minimal during the cold stress and that the titre of CAPA in the haemolymph is instead primarily influencing rates of ion transport (and thus the recovery of ion balance) upon rewarming.
-Given these results, and the knowledge that CAPA receptors are located exclusively in the Malpighian tubule principal cells of D. melanogaster (Terhzaz et al., 2012), we specifically considered the effects of CAPA peptide on Malpighian tubule function at room temperature, which is most relevant to its effects on chill coma recovery.
+Given these results, and the knowledge that CAPA receptors are located exclusively in the Malpighian tubule principle cells of D. melanogaster (Terhzaz et al., 2012), we considered the effects of CAPA peptide on Malpighian tubule function at room temperature that is most relevant to its effects on chill coma recovery.
 It is possible that the peptide simply cannot bind at low temperatures or otherwise does not alter tubule function in the cold.
-Alternatively, this result may simply support the observation that rates of transport are strongly suppressed during chilling [~20-fold between 25°C and 0°C in the same population of flies used in the present study (Yerushalmi et al., 2018)], and as such, stimulation or further suppression is unlikely to have any measurable effect.
-To address these possibilities, careful analysis of the effects of temperature on neuropeptide signalling and renal function across a range of temperatures will be required, as the vast majority of neuropeptide effects in ectotherms have been documented at or near room temperature (De Haes et al., 2015; Nässel and Winther, 2010).
+Alternatively, this result may simply support the observation that rates of transport are strongly suppressed during chilling (approx. 20-fold between 25°C and 0°C in the same population of flies used in the present study (Yerushalmi et al., 2018)), and as such, stimulation or further suppression is unlikely to have any measurable effect.
+Addressing these possibilities will require careful analysis of the effects of temperature on neuropeptide signaling and renal function across a range of temperatures, as the vast majority of neuropeptide effects in ectotherms have been documented at or near room temperature (De Haes et al., 2015; Nässel and Winther, 2010).